SpedySpedy Docs

 1. Go to Settings and open the Integrations page

-2. Click Add Integration and choose your provider (GitHub, GitLab, or Bitbucket)
+2. Click Add Integration and choose GitHub

 3. Authorize Spedy to access your repositories through the secure login flow